YVol322/Comp-Phys/README.md

 # Comp-Phys
 FYS3150
-This is FYS3150 Yevnii Volkov's repository.
+This is FYS3150 Yevhenii Volkov's repository.